-Inheritance Tax - As an added incentive for tax residents in Portugal, this has been abolished for a spouse, children or parents inheriting property.
-Any other parties will pay only 10%.
-If you are not a tax resident in Portugal then you may be liable to Inheritance Tax on your asset in Portugal in your country of tax domicile.
+As an additional incentive for tax residents in Portugal, this tax has been abolished in the event that the heirs of the property are the spouse, children or parents.
+Other parties will pay only 10%.
+If you are not a tax resident in Portugal, you may be subject to inheritance tax on your assets in Portugal in your country of tax residence.

-Purchase Taxes - Below are the taxes involved when owning a property.
+Below are the taxes involved in acquiring a property.

 Stamp Duty - IMT - is the tax on the transfer of property and is paid to the State Portuguese immediately before the performance of the contract.